-This article explores the significance of youths in politics, their impact on African governance, and the challenges and opportunities they face in shaping a brighter tomorrow.
+This article explores the significance of youths in politics and their impact on African governance.
+It also explores the challenges and opportunities they face in shaping a brighter tomorrow.

 Youths represent a demographic powerhouse in Africa, constituting a significant majority of the population in many countries.